Category Archives: DANCING IN THE CABBAGE PATCH

 BUTCHERING

-Most all butchering of meats was conducted by the school during the Boarding School years and meats were canned, salt-cured, sometimes frozen, smoked, and sometimes dried.
+Most butchering of meat was conducted by the school during the Boarding School years, and meats were canned, salt-cured, sometimes frozen, smoked, and sometimes dried.

 This recipe for liver-loaf is most likely scaled for calf liver, but pork liver and even chicken livers could be substituted.
 The author would have no desire for any!